Master Thesis (MEEMAS)

 Content

-The thesis should have a substantial research component that builds on theories, methods, and collected data that are carefully documented based on primary and/or secondary sources within the field of energy, environment, and society.
+The thesis should have a substantial research component that builds on theories, methods, and collected data within the field of sustainability studies.
 It is encouraged to write the thesis in pairs, and use the opportunity to demonstrate expertise in a chosen area of research.
 The thesis must be written under the guidance of a supervisor.
+The supervision of Master's theses includes various types of cooperation between student and supervisor, such as group and individual discussions.

 Learning outcome